mmoroti/microcosms_exp/README.md

     -   `1`: 1.5 meters above ground.
     -   `2`: 15 meters above ground.
     -   `3`: Greater than 15 meters above ground.

-Each experiment, identified by its unique MD (Microcosm Data) key, includes several important data columns.
-These columns collectively provide a comprehensive dataset that supports the analysis of biodiversity and ecosystem functioning within the experimental microcosms.

--   **Researcher (`researcher`)**: This column identifies the researcher responsible for conducting each experiment, ensuring accountability and facilitating collaboration among scientists.

--   **Locality (`locality`)**: This column specifies the geographic location of each experiment, allowing for spatial analysis of biodiversity patterns and environmental influences.

 -   **Abundance (`abundance`)**: This column contains a dataframe with abundance data for each experiment, indicating the number of organisms present within the microcosm.
 -   **Traits (`traits_revised`)**: This column holds a dataframe listing the revised traits of the organisms observed in each experiment, providing insights into their functional characteristics.
 -   **Measures (`measures`)**: This column includes a dataframe with measurements from cotton strips used in the experiments, along with both abiotic and biotic measurements taken during the study.
 These measurements are crucial for understanding the environmental conditions and interactions within the microcosms.

 ### What are the prerequisites or dependencies for manipulating the data?